TMPeeler/CodequizHW/README.md

 ### Solving

 I honestly wouldn't even consider this assignment truly solved because there are several features that I intended to create that I either: didn't have enough time to experiment with after so much time was spent on debugging or asking for help with trying to go from pseudocode to actual code, or that I straight up didn't know how to use my current tool/skillset to implement them.
 Regardless I did the best that I could and the things I thought about are as follows.
-I thought about my variable declaration and how I could have certain elements of my HTML controlled by my javascript functions, creating an array of questions and deciding to simplify the prompt by creating true or false questions and answers, having a working timer and a method of decrementing the timer based on which question answer was chosen,
+I thought about my variable declaration and how I could have certain elements of my HTML controlled by my javascript functions, creating an array of questions and deciding to simplify the prompt by creating true or false questions and answers, having a working timer and a method of decrementing the timer based on which question answer was chosen, having a way to select my elements on the page via click, tracking the value of the answer that was clicked on via event.target.id, a function that determines if the game is over either by the timer reaching zero or the last question being asked.
+Something that I didn't get to fully realize was the high scores but I wanted to have a text box element created on the game over screen that stored the remaining time as the score and the initials as the user in the local storage that could be called on whenever the game over screen would be reached but I just didn't have enough time to try to make it work.